ippontech/aws-q-academy/.amazonq/rules/terraform_aws.md

 ## State Management

 - Use a remote backend to store Terraform state
+- Store the configuration of the Terraform backend in backend.tf Terraform file
 - Enable versioning on the S3 state bucket
 - Use state locking with S3 file lock (not DynamoDB)
 - Do not include sensitive data in outputs